MDAnalysis/MDAnalysis.github.io/_posts/2016-xx-xx-release-0.16.md

 # Noticable Changes

-## Attach arbitraty time series to your trajectories
+## Attach arbitrary time series to your trajectories

 Our GSoC student @fiona-naughton has implemented an auxillary reader to add arbitrary time series to a universe.
 The time series are kept in sync with the